 • All courses will include the opportunity for adequate interactions between faculty and students and should usually include the opportunity for interactions among students.

-• Educational outcomes will be equivalent for courses offered via various modes.
-Students should have adequate access to learning resources and student support services.
+• Educational outcomes will be equivalent for courses offered via various modes, and students will be provided adequate access to learning resources and student support services needed for degree completion.

 • UMMC will provide appropriate training and support services for faculty who teach distance education courses.

 • All DE offerings must adhere to the Southern Association of Colleges and Schools Commission

 criteria, the Council of Regional Accrediting Commissions (C-RAC) (2011)

 Interregional Guidelines for the Evaluation of Distance Education, and, where